AlizaKhawar/CSCE155-C-Lab02/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Dennis Richie would be 82 years, 4 weeks, and 1 days old today.

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Bjarne Stroustrup would be 72 years, 40 weeks, and 3 days old today

 3. Software testing often involves testing code with known